piglei/pycronic/README.rst

 `Chinese Version`_

-This project is inspired by `cronic`_ and privided some extra useful functions such as sending email error report by SMTP and store logs of crontab scripts.
+This project is inspired by `cronic`_ and includes some extra useful functions such as sending email error report through SMTP and store logs of crontab scripts.

 Why pycronic?
 =============

-Crontab has the ability to send mail notification when any output was generated executing your script as we know.
-And it will send bunch of emails to you every day if your has a lof of scripts, what if we only want to get the mail when something goes wrong?
+Crontab has the ability to send mail notification when any output was generated executing your script, as we know.
+It will send a bunch of emails to you every day if you have a lof of scripts.
+What if we only want to get the mail when something goes wrong?

 As a result, You may config your crontab like this: ::